boolean-uk/developer-environment-setup/windows-setup-instructions.md

 2. Run the following command (will create a hidden folder called `.ssh`, if it doesn't exist already)

    `mkdir .ssh`

+   If you see an error `cannot create directory ".ssh": Permission Denied` then run the command: `cd` + press enter and then try the command above again.

 3. Run the following command to move into the newly created directory